MUN Student Wellness and Counselling Centre

-The Counselling Centre is dedicated to providing high quality individual and group counselling, career planning, and academic support functions for currently registered students.
+The Student Wellness and Counselling Centre is dedicated to providing high quality individual and group counselling, career planning, and academic support functions for currently registered students.
 By maintaining a policy of confidentiality for counselling functions, your privacy is respected and better care is promoted.
 An important way of insuring confidentiality is to provide you with detailed information regarding our policy on confidentiality and understanding the nature of communications between you and a counsellor and/or counsellor trainee.

 The Counselling Centre's faculty, staff, and professionals in training regard your inquiries and counselling discussions as private and confidential.
-No information of any kind is given to anyone outside of the Counselling Centre unless you specifically request it in writing, except in one or more of the situations listed below:
+No information of any kind is given to anyone outside of the SWCC unless you specifically request it in writing, except in one or more of the situations listed below:

 - serious immediate threat to your life or welfare